-Is there a small part of you that fears he isn’t committing because he’s focused on someone else?
+A small part of you fears he isn’t committing because he’s focused on someone else?
 Have you had concerns or evidence of him cheating?

 Trust is paramount in a loving relationship.
 If you can’t genuinely trust him, staying together will only be even more painful.
 You’ll constantly be assessing his behavior and scanning for potential threats.

 Reading Suggestion: 12 Signs Your Ex is Testing You And What it Means